Skip to Content

 Set your slow cooker, or crock pot, to high and simmer for 3 hours until meat is falling off the ham bone.

 Add ham back into the soup.
 Stir.
-Cover and cook an additional 1-2 hours.
-If needed add 1-2 cups of hot water to the soup.
+Cover and cook an additional 1–2 hours.
+If needed, add 1–2 cups of hot water to the soup.

-TIP: Sometimes during cooking the liquids reduce, if so you can always add additional water.
-Less liquid will give you a thicker consistency so it is really up to your personal preference.
+TIP: Sometimes, during cooking, the liquids reduce.
+If so, you can always add additional water.
+Less liquid will give you a thicker consistency, so it is really up to your personal preference.

 Navy bean soup in a ladle over the slow cooker after cooking 4 hours.